lishuang0809/StochOpt-py-SL/README.md

 1. Preparing dataset.

 	The datasets we used in our experiments are downloaded from [LibSVM](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary.html).
+Place the data sets into the ./datasets folder

 2. Editing the `run.sh` file.

 	You need to edit some arguments to run the codes according to your experimental setting.
 For example,
 	```
-	python main.py --type 0 --dataset 'phishing' --data_path './datasets/phishing.txt' \
+	python main.py --type 0 --dataset 'phishing' --data_path './datasets/phishing' \
 		       --result_folder 'results' --log_file 'log.txt' \
 		       --epochs 50 --n_repetition 10 --ill_conditional 2 --lr 1.0 \
 		       --loss "L2" --regularizer 'L2'  \